 Also, address security concerns.
 As a parent, I am very cognizant of how careful we need to be with children’s information online.
 While my twins may think it’s silly that I keep them out of the spotlight, I want them to have control of the image they present later on in life … rather than a prospective employer seeing that oh-so-cute photo of [insert any number of embarrassing moments I’m waiting to share with friends when they are older & are getting too big for their britches].

 For example, I use Zoom for our studio recital.
 Not only are my clients familiar with it, but they have increased the security features to make it more secure.

 Regardless of which platform you use, check what features are available to make your virtual recital private.
 You work with children & in many countries that means you are held to a much higher standard on how you handle things.

 Right from my first day of teaching online, I made sure each studio family had their own meeting ID & password, plus the waiting room option was selected.
 Each family was privately emailed their details so that it was not publicly available.

-Virtual recital: free for all or studio event?
+Free for all or studio event?

 Imagine you are having the recital in your home.

 There are flyers that have ended up everywhere … both in-person & online.
 You have no clue who is coming.
 And, no one knocks.
 Both friends & strangers just walk in & make themselves comfortable.
 Oh, & someone keeps playing around with the sound on the stereo while someone else bangs around on the piano.

 That’s the same as posting the specific details for your virtual recital on social media & your website while also declining to use any of the security features.
 It may be easier, but this is how hackers can easily get into your event to cause mischief.

 Let’s imagine another recital in your home.